Second Fitna: Victory of the Umayyads

 Having secured Iraq, and consequently most of its dependencies, (Note: The dependencies of Iraq constituted all of the northern and eastern provinces, including Arminiya, Adharbayjan, Jibal, Khuzistan, Khurasan, Sijistan, Fars, and Kirman.
 The latter two remained under Kharijite control for some time.)
-Abd al-Malik sent his general Hajjaj ibn Yusuf against Abd Allah ibn al-Zubayr, who had been cornered in the Hejaz by another Kharijite faction led by Najda.
+Abd al-Malik sent his general Al-Hajjaj ibn Yusuf against Abd Allah ibn al-Zubayr, who had been cornered in the Hejaz by another Kharijite faction led by Najda.
 Najda had established an independent state in Najd and Yamamah in 685, captured Yemen and Hadhramawt in 688 and occupied Ta'if in 689.
 Instead of heading directly to Mecca, Hajjaj established himself in Ta'if and bested the Zubayrids in several skirmishes.
 In the meantime, Syrian forces captured Medina from its Zubayrid governor, later marching to aid Hajjaj, who besieged Mecca in March 692.
 The siege lasted for six to seven months; the bulk of Ibn al-Zubayr's forces surrendered and he was killed fighting alongside his remaining partisans in October/November.
 With his death, the Hejaz came under Umayyad control, marking the end of the civil war.
 Soon afterwards, the Najda Kharijites were defeated by Hajjaj.
 The Azariqa and other Kharijite factions remained active in Iraq until their suppression in 696–699.